corymalon/Apple_AUX_3.1.1_Setup/SystemUpdater/README.md

 # Change Log
-The change log is here to depict the current state of the systemupdate.sh script and what packages are autmatically being installed.
+The change log is here to depict the current state of the systemupdate.sh script and what packages are automatically being installed.
 And general notes.

 ## 2022-12-14
 * Altered backup structure for preserving original bins